 - Optimization of stem cell-based regeneration in ischemic heart disease.
 One of the major breakthroughs in cardiac regeneration occurred at Mayo Clinic: the discovery of a cardiac progenitor population (cardiopoietic stem cells).
-These cardiopoietic stem cells have been tested in phase II studies, showing that they have the capacity to improve heart function in patients with end-stage heart failure.
-Research to further optimize cell therapy in patients with end-stage heart disease is ongoing.
+These cardiopoietic stem cells have been tested in phase III studies, helping identify the optimal dosing and clinical parameters that drive the greatest benefit in patient populations suffering from heart failure.

 - Development of novel biologics delivery modalities in the heart.
 Mayo Clinic researchers worked with engineers and collaborated with industry to develop novel catheter technology to improve stem cell retention in the heart.

 Investigators in the Mayo Clinic Van Cleve Cardiac Regenerative Medicine Program are actively pursuing cellular therapy projects in various stages of discovery, translation and application.
 Research projects include: